A3GC-IP: Attention-Oriented Adjacency Adaptive Recurrent Graph Convolutions for Human Pose Estimation from Sparse Inertial Measurements: The Method

-where $\mathbf{O}$ is the cells output and $\mathbf{C}$ is the cells carry respectively. $\sigma_{out}$ is the output activation function, which is realized as $tanh$ function for the hidden AAGC-LSTM layer.
+where $\mathbf{O}$ is the cells output and $\mathbf{C}$ is the cells carry respectively. $\sigma_{out}$ is the output activation function, which we realize as a $tanh$-function.
 Thus, we are able to combine the spatial and temporal learning part in a single recurrent cell, and are able to learn all dependencies of a current state in a single computation.
 This is desirable as the spatial context needs to be accessible for every joint to define the pose.
-Furthermore, since the single pose is only a discrete timestep in a continuous movement, the temporal dependency must be accessible to consider coherence and consider the pose in the context of an animation.
-As such, the pose of a raised arm could inherit from a movement of a raising arm or of relaxing an arm from a raised pose, in which the sensor rotation values will be identical while the temporal information puts the sparse acceleration data in a context better suited for robust estimation.
+Furthermore, since the single pose is only a discrete timestep in a continuous movement, the temporal dependency must be accessible to consider the pose in a coherent context of an animation.
+As such, the pose of a raised arm could inherit from a raising arm movement or of relaxing an arm from a raised pose, in which the sensor rotation values will be identical while the temporal information puts the sparse acceleration data in a temporal context better suited for robust estimation.\\